 Continued evidence could be found in the Greek “centaur” definition.
 Whereas the word “centaur” has an obscure origin, it may have meant “bull-killer.”
 This would be in reference to the Thessalian practice of hunting bulls on horseback.
 Such is fitting, considering that Thessalians were said to be the first in Greece to ride horses.

-In all, we’re sad to report that centaurs – at least as they are depicted in Greek myths – are not real.
-No evidence has been discovered supporting the existence of a race of half-human, half-horse existing.
+So, centaurs – at least as they are depicted in Greek myths – are not real.
+No evidence has been discovered supporting the existence of a race of half-human, half-horse.
 That being said, it is far more probable that centaurs were just a fantastical misinterpretation of early horseback riders.